VitorLichtenberger/pdfJoiner/README.md

 # pdfJoiner
-Small projekt set up a Program that can join PDFs.

-For to work you need
-Packages:
+Program that can join PDFs in two ways.
+Eather all PDFs in a folder or two PDFs in random directorys.
+In both ways you can decite how many pages schoult be cut at the end.
+Please fell free to add issues at witch I can work or posible improvements.
+The Program EXE can be found in the dist Folder
+Wen using the Program the output is created in the folder in wich it is being used.

+Packages im using:

-pypdf and PyPDF2
+pip install pypdf
-Just install them in windows cmd with: pip install pypdf pip install PyPDF2
+pip install PyPDF2

-Gui tkinker
+pip install pyinstaller
 pip install tk

+Usefull:

 https://tkdocs.com/
 https://docs.python.org/3/library/tk.html

-Making .exe
+Making EXE:
-pip install pyinstaller
 pyinstaller --onefile -w 'filename.py'